Netherlands entry requirements for Indonesia passport holders

 |---|---|---|

-| Valid passport Must be valid for at least 3 months beyond your planned departure from the Schengen area | Your passport needs at least two blank pages for visa stickers.
+| Valid passport Must be valid for at least 3 months beyond your planned departure from the Schengen area | Your passport must have at least two blank pages for visa stamps.
 The 3-month validity rule applies to the entire Schengen zone — not just the Netherlands.
-Airlines check this at check-in. | Required |
+Airlines check this before boarding. | Required |

-| Return or onward ticket Proof of departure from the Schengen area | Immigration officers at Schiphol routinely ask for a return or onward ticket.
-The ticket must show you leave the Schengen zone within your visa's validity period.
-A bus or train ticket to London works too. | Required |
+| Return or onward ticket Proof of departure from the Schengen area | Immigration officers at Schiphol Airport routinely ask for a return or onward ticket showing you leave the Schengen zone within your visa's validity.
+A flight booking confirmation or paid ticket works. | Required |

-| Proof of accommodation Hotel booking or invitation letter | Have a hotel confirmation or a signed invitation letter from your host in the Netherlands.
-Immigration may ask for this at the border — keep a printed copy or have it on your phone. | Recommended |
+| Proof of accommodation Hotel booking or invitation letter | Have a confirmed hotel reservation for your entire stay or a signed invitation letter from your host in the Netherlands.
+Immigration may ask for this at the border. | Recommended |

 What happens at the border